 I’m pretty sure that I have Alaska Airlines to thank for that, because the -400 was the main type of aircraft they flew to my home airport of SAN (and nearby SNA) back in early 2000’s.
-For some reason another, all those -400s with that friendly Eskimo on the tail have been etched into my brain and it’s the 737 I think of the most when I think of the 737.
+All those -400s with the Alaska Airlines livery have been etched into my brain permanently, and it’s the 737 I think of the most when I think of the 737.
 Weird, I know.

 486 737-400s were produced between years of 1988 and 2000, which is 97 more than the 737-500.
-The 737-300 (which I will post a template for next week) was the king of the 737 Classic series with 1113 total sales.
+The 737-300 was the king of the 737 Classic series with 1113 total sales.
 If you’re curious, it was the 737-100 which was the major 737 variant with the fewest sales.
 Only 30 buyers lined up for that one, which is odd considering that the 737 went on to be the most popular jet airliner of all time.